Pressure Cooker Risotto is one of my favorite things to make in my Instant Pot!

 Before I got my Instant Pot, I think the last time I made risotto was at least five years ago and at that time I’d found a recipe to make it in the oven, which was easier than on the stove, but definitely not as easy as pressure cooker risotto which has it cooked in about 10 – 15 minutes from start to finish.

-Quick Tips for making Pressure Cooker Risotto
+Tips for Making Pressure Cooker Risotto

 - Do measure the rice and liquid as stated in the recipe, the other ingredients you can flex a little on but the liquid to rice ratio if perfect for the Instant Pot and will help give it a creamy texture you love.